lanl/HARD/README.md

 The easiest way to build HARD is to use *spack*.

-Clone the spack repo, pick the right version, and initialize:
+Clone the spack repo (version 1.0 or later required) and initialize:
 ```
 $ git clone git@github.com:spack/spack.git $HOME/.spack
 $ cd $HOME/.spack
-$ git checkout v0.23.1
 $ source $HOME/.spack/share/spack/setup-env.sh
 ```